-The Programme aims to provide students with a degree qualification in Chinese Medicinal Pharmacy so as to support manpower training of the industry.
-Its key mission is to provide an integrated Chinese Medicinal Pharmacy programme to students so that they can cope with the complex and modernization requirements in the industry.
-The Programme will equip students with a solid understanding of both traditional and scientific knowledge, practical skills and techniques to undertake professional Chinese Medicinal Pharmacy practice.
-It will also cultivate students’ critical thinking skills to enable them to function effectively as supervisors and managers as they progress in their careers.
-The Programme also aims to facilitate students to acquire the values, knowledge and skills for lifelong learning with the goal of contributing to the industry’s human capital needs.
+This Programme aims to provide students with a degree qualification in Chinese Medicinal Pharmacy (CM Pharm) so as to support manpower training of the CM industry.
+The key mission is to provide an integrated CM Pharm programme to students so they can cope with complex and modernisation requirements in CM Pharm industry.
+This Programme will equip students with solid understanding of both traditional and scientific knowledge, practical skills and techniques to undertake professional CM Pharm practice.
+Students’ critical thinking skills will be developed to assist them as supervisors or managers in their careers.
+This Programme also aims to facilitate students to acquire the values, knowledge and skills for lifelong learning with the goal of contributing to the industry’s human capital needs.

-Graduates will be capable of different technical and management post in Chinese Medicinal Pharmacy industry, such as Chinese Medicinal pharmacists in clinics, professional quality assurance or quality control of pharmaceutical manufactures, technician of testing or authentication, and proprietary Chinese medicine (pCm) registration officer.
-When the graduates accumulate sufficient experience, conduct further study or obtain professional qualifications, they can be promoted to management positions, such as senior Chinese Medicinal pharmacists, pharmaceutical production or quality control department manager, testing or authentication officer, technical adviser or technical manager, scientific officer (Chinese medicine).
+Graduates will be capable of different technical and management post in CM pharm industry, such as CM pharmacists in clinics, professional QA or QC in pharmaceutical manufactures, officers of testing or authentication, proprietary Chinese medicine (pCm) registration officers, etc. When the graduates accumulate sufficient experience and professional qualifications, they can be promoted to management positions, such as senior CM pharmacists, pharmaceutical production or quality control department managers, testing or authentication officers, technical advisers or technical managers, scientific officers (Chinese medicine), etc.

-With the continuing trend of demanding of Chinese medicine in Hong Kong, the HKSARGovernment has promoted the development of Chinese Medicine, including the establishment of Chinese Medicine hospitals and testing center, promoting GMP for manufacture of pCm and standardization of Chinese Materia Medica.
-The demand of Chinese Medicinal Pharmacy professionals is very strong.
-Therefore, the industries not only provide graduates with lots of placements and job opportunities to this programme, but also establish various professional natures so as to benefit to graduates’ career path and provides the opportunities of upward mobility in their career.
+With the continuing trend of demanding of Chinese medicine in Hong Kong, the HKSAR Government has promoted the development of CM Pharm, including the establishment of CM hospitals and Government Chinese Medicines Testing Institute, promoting GMP for manufacture of pCm and standardisation of Chinese Materia Medica.
+The demand of CM Pharm professionals is very strong.
+Therefore, the CM industries not only provide graduates with lots of placements and job opportunities to this programme, but also establish various professional natures so as to benefit to graduates’ career path and provides the opportunities of upward mobility in their career.

 The programme provides a solid foundation in academic competence and research capability for students aspiring for further studies.
 Graduates are eligible to enroll in a taught Master level or to register for research post-graduate degree programmes, such as Master of Science in Chinese Medicines at HKU, Master of Science in Chinese Medicines and Herbal Drugs at CUHK, Master of Pharmaceutical Sciences in Chinese Medicine at HKBU.
 Many Chinese Medicine institutions in Mainland China also offer Chinese Medicine post-graduate programmes.